Costa Rica Pet Import Requirements

 Importing Puppies and Kittens to Costa Rica

-Puppies and kittens under 3 months old may enter Costa Rica with a health certificate endorsed by the governmental authority responsible for the import and export of animals.
+Puppies and kittens under three months old may enter Costa Rica with a health certificate endorsed by the governmental authority responsible for the import and export of animals.
+All health vaccinations referenced in step 2 must be effective.

 Related: More information on transporting a puppy.